//

 Is research participation safe?

 Qualified researchers review each study before it is cleared for use.
-Most (but not all) studies ask you to do some kind of simple task (e.g., paper-and-pencil task, computerized task, use a map, watch videos, express opinions, etc.) You will not be asked to do anything that is obviously harmful or dangerous.
+Most studies ask you to do simple tasks (e.g., paper-and-pencil tasks, computerized tasks, read a map, watch videos, express opinions).
+You will not be asked to do anything that is harmful or dangerous.

-Also, (and this is important) researchers MUST get your consent before beginning the study.
+Also, importantly, researchers MUST get your consent before beginning the study.
 Researchers are required to explain experimental procedures and give you the chance to ask questions before you participate.
-If they don’t, or if you find the procedure objectionable, you can choose not to participate.
+If they do not, or if you find the procedure objectionable, you can choose not to participate.
 You may also choose to stop participating at any time if you become uncomfortable with the procedures.